-“Isn’t it strange that
+“Isn’t it strange

 that in order to be happy

-we have to ignore
+we have to disregard

-all the sadness in the world
+all the sadness in the world?

-have to forget the ballooned
+That we have to overlook the ballooned

-bellies of children which are dark
+bellies of children, which are dark

 and empty inside.
 That not too far

-from our homes, women sleep on
+from our warm homes, the elderly sleep

-rain.
-That there are teenagers taught to
+on cardboard.
+That there are teenagers

-nightmares eventually compel them
+but their nightmares compel them

-are battered dogs with skin taut
+That there are battered dogs

 it makes all the men cry.

 Isn’t it strange that in order to be happy

 we have to unremember

 what we already know?

-Maybe we aren’t meant to be happy
+maybe we aren’t meant

 all the sadness.

-it is a call for us to help others
+it’s a call for us